oernster/ClearBudget/ARCHITECTURE.md

 | `arrows/`, `switches/` | Generated per-theme images (spin-box arrows, the card toggle slider); regenerated on demand |
 | `logs/` | Application log directory |

-The first three are what `full_backup` bundles; the generated images and the Remember-me sidecar are deliberately excluded (regenerated; a keychain password cannot travel in a file).
+The first four are what `full_backup` bundles; the generated images and the Remember-me sidecar are deliberately excluded (regenerated; a keychain password cannot travel in a file).